its-harsh-here/OSecure/README.md

+🔍 Port Scanner Tool
-Summary: This code checks scans the list of ports in "ports.txt" and returns the ports which are open.
+This tool scans a list of ports from ports.txt and checks which ones are open on the provided IP address.

-An input of user's IP address by running the following command in your terminal: ./main <IP Address>
+📦 Project Summary
+This command-line tool uses Nmap to scan ports listed in a file and returns only those that are open.
+It's designed for use with a simple terminal command and can be extended for vulnerability management.

+⚙️ Usage
+Bash Command:  ./main <IP Address>

+This command will:

+- Read a list of ports from ports.txt
+- Scan each port using Nmap
+- Print the open ports on the specified IP

+🖥️ System Configuration
-Code was written and tested on:
+The code was written and tested on the following system:

 - Operating System: Ubuntu 24.04.1 LTS

 - Kernel: Linux 6.8.0-49-generic

 - Architecture: x86-64

-Tools Used:
+🛠️ Tools Used:

-- Nmap
+- Nmap — for port scanning

-- Terminal(gcc)
+- gcc — to compile the code

+- Terminal — for executing the script

-Future Add-ons:
+🚀 Future Add-ons
-1. Write a menu driven code which gives the user a choice to get a list of the open port with a certain vulnerable rating(out of 5).
-2. Only print out open ports when executed for the first time.
-3. Write another menu driven code to fetch data for each port number entered(from port.txt).
-Give description about the port; why is it vulnerable and how to close it!
+✅ Menu-driven Interface:
+Add options for scanning only ports with a vulnerability rating (1–5).

+⚠️ One-Time Scan Result:
+Modify the logic to display open ports only the first time the tool is executed.

+🔐 Port Vulnerability Info:
+Create another menu-driven interface to:

+- Input a port number

+- Fetch its description from ports.txt

+- Explain its vulnerabilities and suggest ways to secure or close the port